- A large army of Boii, Insubres and Gaesatae invades Roman territory and pillages its way to Clusium;

 One of the reasons the Romans were eager to make a treaty with Hasdrubal in Spain was that they feared new attacks by the Celts of Northern Italy.
-Those fears were well founded.
+These fears were well founded.
 In 225 BCE, an enormous Celtic army invaded Roman territory.
 The invasion had been planned by the Boii and Insubres, who had joined forces with semi-professional bands of warriors known as the Gaesatae.
 Polybius implies that the name means “mercenaries”, but it more likely derives from a Celtic word for “spear” or “javelin” (cf. Latin gaesum).
 The Gaesatae were fierce warriors who fought almost naked.
-Their courage was their strength, their lack of armour their weakness.
+Their immense courage was their strength, their lack of armour their weakness.

 The Celtic invasion of 225 BCE

 Polybius claims the Celtic force was made up of 50.000 infantry and 20.000 horsemen and chariots.
 These numbers are exaggerated, but the Celtic army must have been large all the same.
 Polybius, citing official records, claims that the Romans and their Italian allies could in theory field up to 700.000 infantry and 70.000 cavalry to counter the threat.
 Obviously it was impossible to call up so many men all at the same time, and the Romans had to station legions on Sicily and in Southern Italy as well.
 Furthermore, one of the year’s consuls, Gaius Atilius Regulus, was sent to Sardinia with an army.
 But the Celts could not make use of all of their forces either.
-The Venetii and Cenomani had refused to join their coalition and had instead formed an alliance with Rome.
+The Veneti and Cenomani had refused to join their coalition and had instead formed an alliance with Rome.
 As a consequence, the Celts had to use some of their troops to guard their flank.

 The Romans did not know on which side of the Apennines the Celtic host would strike.
 They sent the other consul, Lucius Aemilius Papus, with a large consular army to Ariminum on the Adriatic coast while an unnamed praetor was sent to Etruria with an army which seems to have mostly been made up of Sabines and Etruscans.
 This praetor performed poorly.
 The Celts chose to invade Etruria and somehow managed to bypass the praetor’s forces.
-Pillaging their way southward and gathering huge quantities of loot, cattle and prisoners, they ultimately reached the city of Clusium (modern-day Chiusi, near the border of Tuscany and Umbria).
-The Celts were now just a three day march away from Rome.
+Pillaging their way southward and gathering huge quantities of loot, cattle and prisoners, they ultimately reached the city of Clusium (modern Chiusi, near the border of Tuscany and Umbria).
+The Celts were now just a three-day march away from Rome.
 Suddenly they received news that the praetor’s army was chasing them and turned north again.

 If we follow Polybius’ account, the Celts succeeded in bypassing the praetor’s army again and, after a night march, ended up near Faesulae (Fiesole).
 This is impossible: Faesulae is to the north of modern Florence and at least a hundred kilometres to the north of Clusium as the eagle flies.
 That is way too far for a night march.
 It is more likely that the next confrontation took place near Clusium itself.
 Here the Celts used their cavalry to draw the Romans into battle.
 The Romans fell for the trap and in the ensuing battle they were badly cut up, losing some 6.000 men.
 The survivors fled to a defensible hill where they would surely have perished, had not the consul Lucius Aemilius Papus come to their rescue.
 As soon as he had heard of the Celtic invasion on the other side of the Apennines, he had broken camp and force-marched his troops from Ariminum to Etruria.